cvxgrp/pymde/README.md

 ### Optional dependencies

-* **pynndescent.** For efficient approximate k-nearest neighbor computation on sparse matrices.
+* **pynndescent**: For efficient k-nearest neighbor computation on sparse matrices.
+In the majority of cases this is not needed.

 ## Getting started
 Getting started with PyMDE is easy.
 For embeddings that work out-of-the box, we provide two main functions: